<img alt="" src="https://secure.bali6nora.com/145236.png" style="display:none;">

 • Do you see digital marketing as a way to grow your business or as a cost to be endured?

-But when I proposed a targeted topic, SEO based, content development, persona focused, digital marketing strategy that was around $60,000 for a year the owner of the business said 'that is a lot of money for a website.'
+But when I proposed a targeted topic, SEO-based, content development, persona-focused, digital marketing strategy that was around $60,000 for a year, the owner of the business said, 'That is a lot of money for a website.'

 Otherwise, they will rely on outbound tactics like cold calls, list buying, and paid ads which may or may not be successful - but it will certainly be expensive.